opendocsg/opendoc-supreme-court-judgements/2019_SGHC_132/report.md

 #### The presumption in s 22 of the MDA

-61     The appellant’s case was that he had consumed methamphetamine unknowingly when he took medication that he had bought from a peddler selling traditional Chinese medication.[\[note: 5\]](#Ftn_5) It was not enough, however, for the appellant to raise a reasonable doubt by way of his defence.
+61     The appellant’s case was that he had consumed methamphetamine unknowingly when he took medication that he had bought from a peddler selling traditional Chinese medication.[^5] It was not enough, however, for the appellant to raise a reasonable doubt by way of his defence.
 The two HSA certificates which were admitted under s 16 of the MDA stated that the appellant’s urine samples were found to contain methamphetamine.
 The appellant thus had to prove on the balance of probabilities that he had not knowingly consumed methamphetamine, as the presumption in s 22 of the MDA applied:

 **Presumption relating to urine test**